Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Causal Discovery, Exchangeability, and Their Intersection

-In Bayesian Theory, this $\theta$ is interpreted as a latent variable.
-Note that $p(\theta)$, which appears naturally through the theory of exchangeability, is exactly equivalent to our prior belief on $\theta$ in Bayesian theory.
-Therefore, it is not by mathematical need or lack of knowledge that Bayesian inference requires a prior on $\theta$.
-In fact, it stems from $\theta$ being a real latent variable which indeed follows a given probability distribution \citep{bayesianproof}.
-It demonstrates that it is the belief that the observations are exchangeable, not any metaphysical belief about the true model, that underpins the use of Bayesian modeling involving i.i.d. observations conditioned on some unknown latent variable.
+The existence of the latent (unobserved) parameter $\theta$ mediates the dependence between different variables in an exchangeable sequence.
+In the urn experiment, for example, each draw provides information about this underlying parameter, which, in turn, informs our expectations about future draws.
+In Bayesian theory, $\theta$ is treated as a latent variable, and the distribution $p_{\Theta}(\theta)$, which emerges naturally from de Finetti's theorem, acts as the Bayesian prior \citep{bayesiantheory}.
+Thus, the requirement for a prior in Bayesian inference does not stem from mathematical convenience or a lack of knowledge, but from the fundamental modeling of $\theta$ as a latent variable \citep{bayesianproof}.
+Ultimately, this demonstrates that it is our judgment of exchangeability, not any metaphysical belief about a ``true'' model, that underpins the standard use of Bayesian modeling involving i.i.d. observations conditioned on an unknown latent variable.